-Part (A) .
-People (Adult) with legally recognized documentation over land i art (77).
-Total adult population Dart (D) People (adult)who perceive their rights as secure v 100 Fait (D).
+Part (A): People (Adult) with legally recognized documentation over land Total adult population x 100 Part (B): People (adult)who perceive their rights as secure x 100 rare (D).
 Total adult population

 Part A is computed using national census data or household survey data generated by the national statistical system and/or administrative data generated by land agency (depending on data availability).